ashdavies/talks/2018-10-26-preparing-your-app-for-google-play-instant/2018-10-26-preparing-your-app-for-google-play-instant.md

 ^ Incredibly useful tool, reliable distribution

+^ Guaranteed safety, Google Play Protect

-^ Guaranteed safety, brand identity, trust
+^ Brand identity, source of truth, trust

 ---

 # 🧗 Friction

-^ One more step to your app
+^ One more step to your awesome user experience

 ---